Newgate Prison: History

-In the early 12th century, Henry II instituted legal reforms that gave the Crown more control over the administration of justice.
+In the 12th century, Henry II instituted legal reforms that gave the Crown more control over the administration of justice.
 As part of his Assize of Clarendon of 1166, he required the construction of prisons, where the accused would stay while royal judges debated their innocence or guilt and subsequent punishment.
 In 1188, Newgate was the first institution established to meet that purpose.
+Also around this time, the Sheriffs of London were given jurisdiction in Middlesex, as well as in the City of London.

 A few decades later in 1236, in an effort to significantly enlarge the prison, the king converted one of the Newgate turrets, which still functioned as a main gate into the city, into an extension of the prison.
 The addition included new dungeons and adjacent buildings, which would remain unaltered for roughly two centuries.

 By the 15th century, however, Newgate was in need of repair.
 Following pressure from reformers who learned that the women's quarters were too small and did not contain their own latrines – obliging women to walk through the men's quarters to reach one – officials added a separate tower and chamber for female prisoners in 1406.
 Some Londoners bequeathed their estates to repair the prison.
 The building was collapsing and decaying, and many prisoners were dying from the close quarters, overcrowding, rampant disease, and bad sanitary conditions.
 Indeed, one year, 22 prisoners died from "gaol fever".
 The situation in Newgate was so dire that in 1419, city officials temporarily shut down the prison.

 The executors of the will of Lord Mayor Dick Whittington were granted a licence to renovate the prison in 1422.
 The gate and gaol were pulled down and rebuilt.
 There was a new central hall for meals, a new chapel, and the creation of additional chambers and basement cells with no light or ventilation.
 There were three main wards: the Master's side for those could afford to pay for their own food and accommodations, the Common side for those who were too poor, and a Press Yard for special prisoners.
 The king often used Newgate as a holding place for heretics, traitors, and rebellious subjects brought to London for trial.
 The prison housed both male and female felons and debtors.
 Prisoners were separated into wards by sex.
 By the mid-15th century, Newgate could accommodate roughly 300 prisoners.
 Though the prisoners lived in separate quarters, they mixed freely with each other and visitors to the prison.